GuillaumeSmaha/youtube-webos-cobalt-app/README.md

 Configuration screen can be opened by pressing 🟩 GREEN button on the remote.

+On a computer browser, char key `=` can be used on open it.

 ### Autostart

 In order to autostart an application the following command needs to be executed